-The main advice here is to keep things simple.
-Strategic Objectives should be easy to remember and should be understandable by everyone within the organisation.
+The main advice here when writing strategic objectives is to keep things simple.
+Strategic Objectives should be easy to remember and should be understandable by everyone within the organization.
 That means no jargon (if possible), and keeping them to one sentence long.
-You can add more detail of course, but you should be able to sum up what you want to achieve quickly and simply.
+You can add more detail of course, but you should be able, to sum up what you want to achieve quickly and simply.

 We suggest a structure as follows:

 Action + Detail + Metric + Unit + Deadline

 In other words: